 4. Using Appliances Past Their Prime

 This one’s easy.
 Upgrade your appliances with new energy-efficient models.
 A new energy-efficient refrigerator, for example, uses about four times less electricity than an older model.
+You can even get a new model with a retro design to keep your kitchen trendy.

 Look around your home at all the technology that uses chargers: cell phones, MP3 players, iPads and tablet PCs, electric razors, electric toothbrushes, laptops, portable game systems and a whole slew of similar devices.
 The more tech- and gadget-oriented you are, the more likely you are to have these devices plugged in and sucking energy from your home — and the more likely you are to pay an expensive electric bill because of them.